Eleazar (2 Maccabees): Depiction in 2 Maccabees

+The depiction of Eleazar's death bears some similarities to the death of Socrates, with both being exemplars of Hellenistic ideals of a noble and proper death.
+Eleazar makes a final statement of his principles, as if he is a defendant at a trial and calling on God as a witness.

+Due to a variety of reasons, 2 Maccabees was kept as part of the Septuagint, a collection of Jewish scripture in Greek that became the basis for the Christian Old Testament, but did not become a text in Rabbinic Judaism, the form of Judaism that survived the decline of Hellenistic Judaism and the destruction of the Second Temple.
+The result was that despite being martyred for keeping Jewish law, Eleazar was more honored in Christianity, where the "Maccabean martyrs" were considered as prefiguring the death of Jesus.
+Medieval and early modern Christianity often treated the martyrs more as proto-Christians than as Jews.

+Depiction in 3 Maccabees

-Eleazar also appears in the book 3 Maccabees, although that book is generally distrusted as a reliable source of history.
-It is set decades earlier than the reign of Antiochus IV in Ptolemaic Egypt rather than Judea.
+A person named Eleazar also appears in the book 3 Maccabees, although that book is generally distrusted as a reliable source of history.
+It is set decades earlier than the reign of Antiochus IV in Ptolemaic Egypt rather than Judea, and describes a claimed persecution during the reign of Ptolemy IV Philopator.
 In it, Eleazar prays for deliverance of the Jews of Egypt, and God sends two invisible angels in response to his prayer who turn Ptolemy's elephants against his own men rather than the Jews.
 The Eleazar there is not explicitly identified as the same as the Eleazar of 2 Maccabees, but is described in similar terms, and seems to be a literary reference (as the Eleazar there is already described as old, but should be middle-aged if he was really the same person).